ShinjiKatoA16/UCSY-sw-eng/linux-nfs.md

 # NFS Network File System
 NFS is a simple file sharing method.
+In the following example, 172.16.22.xx is a IP address, using machine name is better if Name server exists.

 ## NFS server
 1. Install nfs-kernel-server. `sudo apt install nfs-kernel-server`